 It makes all the $$$-sense to go for the WiFi model of Kindle, considering that you are likely to have a WiFi network at home for downloading books from Amazon.

-However, you might like to go for Kindle 3G in case you strongly agree with the following
+However, you may like to go for Kindle 3G models in case you agree with the following

 - Why not make use of the Free 3G service (Amazon pays for it!)